 # Fit the model

-history = model.fit(datagen.flow(X_train,Y_train, batch_size=batch_size),
+= model.fit(datagen.flow(X_train,Y_train, batch_size=batch_size),

-epochs = epochs, validation_data = (X_val,Y_val),
+history = epochs, validation_data = (X_val,Y_val),

-verbose = 2, steps_per_epoch=X_train.shape[0] // batch_size
+epochs = 2, steps_per_epoch=X_train.shape[0] // batch_size

 Epoch 1/2